instantlinux/docker-tools/k8s/README.md

   cloud instances but isn't tested there; if you're already in cloud and willing to pay for it you don't need this tool anyway)
 * You want to run a current stable version of docker engine
-* You're running Ubuntu 18.04 LTS on the nodes
+* You're running Ubuntu 22.04 LTS on the nodes
 * You want fastest / most secure direct-attached SSD performance: persistent storage will be local LUKS-encrypted directories on each node
 * You have a local docker registry, or plan to use a public one such as hub.docker.com
-* You want the simplest way to manage kubernetes, with tools like _make_ rather than helm / ksonnet / ansible (I independently opted to learn kubernetes this way, as described in [Using Makefiles and envsubst as an Alternative to Helm and Ksonnet](https://vadosware.io/post/using-makefiles-and-envsubst-as-an-alternative-to-helm-and-ksonnet/) by vados.
+* You want the simplest way to manage kubernetes, with tools like _make_ and _helm_ rather than ksonnet / ansible (I independently opted to learn kubernetes this way, as described in [Using Makefiles and envsubst as an Alternative to Helm and Ksonnet](https://vadosware.io/post/using-makefiles-and-envsubst-as-an-alternative-to-helm-and-ksonnet/) by vados.